JSRobertOuimet/toastier/README.md

 Toastier accepts eight `position` values:
 - `"top"`
-- `"topRight"`
+- `"top-right"`
 - `"right"`
-- `"bottomRight"`
+- `"bottom-right"`
 - `"bottom"`
-- `"bottomLeft"`
+- `"bottom-left"`
 - `"left"`
-- `"topLeft"`
+- `"top-left"`

-These values take into account the SASS variable `$toastOffset`, which sets a "buffer" from the edge of the window.
+These values take into account the SASS variable `$toast-offset`, which sets a "buffer" from the edge of the window.
 Feel free to override it.

 `duration` [optional]
 Type: Number